RoiWr/AntNest/ArchitectureAnalysis/ArchExtraction/ArchExtraction_ReadMe.md

 1) ArchAnalysis.m
 This scripts crops and registers the images to t0 image.
 IN: the raw Arch images per specific nest.
-OUT: Registered (RGBreg) and registered and cropped images (RGB) in new folders.
+OUT: Registered (RGBreg) and registered and cropped images (RGB) in new folders, and "A" metadata structure.

 2) ArchBWforSet.m
 This script runs on all the images: